 3. Train Data Labelers in annotation techniques (Bounding Box, Keypoints, Segmentation, etc.).

 It's essential to train your annotators in the fundamentals of bounding box annotation, as well as in the specifics of your project.
 Make sure they fully understand the objectives of your task and the specific rules to be followed.
-If you're working with a labeling service provider, make sure they have a training program for their teams, and regular follow-up.
+If you're working with a πŸ”— labelling service providerIf you're working with a labelling service provider, make sure they have a training program in place for their teams, as well as regular follow-up.

-Annotation management principles must be designed and communicated in a uniform way, to facilitate the identification and separation of different elements within the same image.
+Annotation management principlesΒ must be designed and communicated in a uniform way, to facilitate the identification and separation of different elements within the same image.
 Data labelers must have the same reflexes when using annotation rectangles to isolate and identify each object distinctly, to avoid too much variation in the annotated dataset, ensuring precise delimitation that takes every pixel into account.

-This is a Bounding Box (source: CVAT.ai)
+This is a Bounding Box (source: πŸ”— CVAT.ai)

 4. Label classes correctly

-If your annotation task involves classifying or categorizing objects, make sure that each bounding box is associated with the appropriate class.
+If your annotation taskΒ involves classifying or categorizing objects, make sure that each bounding box is associated with the appropriate class.
 Use a color-coding or labeling system to distinguish the different classes (which is what most modern annotation tools allow you to do today - if not, consider revising your setup).

 5. Don't neglect the annotation interface and its contrast

 Your team of Data Labelers will be working on your data for hundreds or thousands of hours.
-If the interface is unintuitive or under-performing, this will have an impact on the quality of your data at the end of the process.
+If theΒ interface is unintuitive or under-performing, this will have an impact on the quality of your data at the end of the process.
 And this (often) has nothing to do with the level of performance of the annotators.
-Think about contrast too: if you annotate invoices on a white background with 40 different labels, and each label is the same color (white or light colors), this will mislead annotators, make their work more difficult... and of course generate errors.
+Think about contrast too:Β Β if you annotate invoices on a white background with 40 different labels, and each label is the same color (white or light colors), this will mislead annotators, make their work more difficult... and of course generate errors.

 Logo